MartinaVerardi/project_wor_iot_FAV/README.md

 Thanks to the contributers:
 - Hanane Raziq at @hananeRaziq
 - Vanessa Ferrando at @VanessaFer
-- Martina Verardi at @Shady96
+- Martina Verardi at @MartinaVerardi